 Use of clinically-oriented problems and case studies will help students apply principles of pharmacology to real-world examples in preparation for hospital placements while also helping them achieve the unit's learning objectives.

 - 6 points

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Students are able to (1) describe the mechanism of action, pharmacological effects, pharmacokinetic properties, therapeutic uses, contraindications, adverse effects and clinically significant drug interactions of the principal drugs and drug classes used to treat various conditions; (2) apply knowledge of pharmacological principles and major disease states to clinical decision-making; (3) understand and explain pharmacokinetic principles and the principles of absorption, distribution, metabolism and elimination; (4) understand how interference with absorption, distribution, metabolism and elimination can lead to clinically important drug interactions and be able to predict potential drug interactions from a working knowledge of their metabolic pathway.; (5) apply the principles of pharmacokinetics and pharmacodynamics in special populations including children, geriatrics, pregnancy, lactation, pharmacogenetics, renal and hepatic disease; (6) apply pharmacokinetic parameters to correctly interpret drug concentrations and to calculate dosage regimens for drugs requiring therapeutic drug monitoring in different populations.; (7) understand the key concepts of toxicology; and (8) interpret common laboratory test results and apply these to clinical scenarios.
+Students are able to (1) describe the mechanism of action, pharmacological effects, pharmacokinetic properties, therapeutic uses, contraindications, adverse effects, pharmacogenetics and clinically significant drug interactions of the principal drugs and drug classes used to treat various conditions; (2) use knowledge of pharmacological principles and major disease states to make clinical decisions about patient care; (3) explain how interference with absorption, distribution, metabolism and elimination can lead to clinically important drug interactions and predict potential drug interactions from a working knowledge of their primary clearance pathway; (4) discuss the principles of pharmacokinetics in special populations (such as paediatrics, elderly or obese patients); (5) process plasma concentration versus time data and derive quantitative estimates of key pharmacokinetic properties of medicines that guide their safe and effective use in patient subgroups; (6) demonstrate an understanding of the basic concepts in toxicology that apply to drug-induced harm; and (7) interpret common laboratory test results and apply these to clinical scenarios.

 - Unit Coordinator(s)